New management team to lead Vår Energi after business areas re-shape

 “It’s all about people, competence and preparing for the future.
 The changes we have now announced will enable our organisation to work more easily and efficiently, and thereby increase our overall productivity,” continued Rød.

-Moreover, the firm pointed out that these organisational changes reflect a process which includes input from its employees and in consultation with its labour unions and workforce representatives.
+Moreover, the firm points out that these organisational changes reflect a process which includes input from its employees and in consultation with its labour unions and workforce representatives.

 “Vår Energi will continue to grow and invest on the NCS, securing a stable supply of energy.
 Our goal is to be the safest operator, a partner of choice and an ESG leader on the NCS, aiming for zero injuries and net zero emissions from our operations by 2030,” concluded Rød.